Noonc/Noon-Video-Downloader/README.md

 My first real program that uses [Youtube-DL](https://github.com/ytdl-org/youtube-dl) to make an easy to use GUI.

-Currently the functions are basic, nothing more than mp4 or mp3 download.
+Currently the functions are relatively basic, with a handfull of formats (Mp3, Mp4, Opus, MKV, etc).

 However, as time goes on, I will add more features.